mranst/swell/docs/adding_a_suite.md

 ```
 This example shows the basics of writing a task, including task definition and the execute function.
 The current model is accessed by the `self.get_model()` function, inherited from `taskBase`.
 The variables `path_to_geos_mksi`, and `tag`, are pulled from the experiment configuration, which is sourced from the `experiment.yaml`.

-For debugging purposes, it may be easier to first create and test tasks outside of the Swell context, and then "translate" them to Swell by changing relevant variables and path specifications.
+For debugging purposes, it may be easier to first create and test some tasks outside of Swell, and then port them to Swell by changing relevant variables and path specifications.
 Alternatively, `experiment.yaml` can be populated manually and tested using `swell task <task> experiment.yaml`.

 ### Creating the flow.cylc template

-For more detailed information on cylc workflows, see the cylc documentation (), existing Swell suite workflows can also provide useful examples to consider.
+For more detailed information on cylc workflows, see the [cylc documentation](https://cylc.github.io/cylc-doc/latest/html/index.html).
+Existing Swell suite workflows can also provide useful examples to consider.

 Suite workflows are stored in `src/swell/suites/<suite>`.